 This post is going to be relevant to those organizations whose Dynamics GP environment has multicurrency enabled.
 However, for everyone else, when transacting in another currency, this tip may be useful and lead to fewer errors in data entry or analysis.

 In many transaction and inquiry windows, there are options for selecting whether the view will be the "Functional" currency or the "Originating" currency.

-- Functional = the primary currency for the company database and accounting records, i.e. your base currency.
+- Functional = the primary currency for the company database and accounting records, i.e., the company's base currency.
 In my example, using Fabrikam Ltd., the functional currency is US Dollars.